hmrizin/DataEngChallenge/README.md

 **Running the program**
 1. Download the location-data-sample.tar.gz to local disk and extract it.
 Don't have to extract the individual gz files inside location-data-sample.tar.gz.
 Spark can gunzip them.
-2. mvn exec:java -Din="path to input directory" -Dout="path to output directory"
+2. mvn clean compile exec:java -Din="path to input directory" -Dout="path to output directory"

 **Example**